Mithila culture: Headgear

 The Paag is a headdress native to the Mithila region worn by Maithil people.
 It is a symbol of honour and respect and a significant part of the Maithil culture.

 Darbhanga MP Gopal Jee Thakur popularised the culture of honouring people with Mithila’s Paag on their head.

 Dances

-Jhijhiya, Dhuno-Naach and Domkach are the Cultural Dance of Mithila region of India and Nepal.
+Jhijhiya and Domkach are the Cultural Dance of Mithila region of India and Nepal.

 Jhijhiya is mostly performed at time of Dusshera, in dedication to Durga Bhairavi, the goddess of victory.
 While performing jhijhiya, women put lanterns made of clay on their head and they balance it while they dance.

-Jhijhiya is performed in Darbhanga, Muzaffarpur, Madhubani and their Neighbour Districts on the other hand Dhuno-Naach is performed in Begusarai, Khagaria, Katihar, Naugachia during Durga Puja and Kalipuja with Shankha-Dhaak Sound.
+Jhijhiya is performed in Darbhanga, Muzaffarpur, Madhubani and their Neighbour Districts.
 Domkach is also a folk dance of the Mithila region.